How We Help

 Outreach & Patient Advocacy

-Our highly-trained staff and volunteers offer additional patient resources, including responding to information requests and participating in community initiatives.
+Our highly-trained staff and volunteers offer additional patient resources and advocacy, including responding to information requests and participating in community initiatives.
 Staff and advisors work closely with health care professionals and governments at all levels on behalf of patients.
 Several of our targeted public awareness campaigns focus on empowering, encouraging, and educating persons living with various GI illnesses.